-The park also offers the Detroit Tigers Kids Club, a VIP experience for kids ages 14 and under, for just $25 – plus promotional giveaways and special events throughout the season, including a special Princess Day on May 27.
+The park also offers the Detroit Tigers Kids Club, a VIP experience for kids ages 14 and under, for just $25 – plus promotional giveaways and special events throughout the season, including Pink Out the Park on July 19.

 Park parenting hacks

 The park also offers some special accommodations to make your day a breeze – including booster seats, which are available at the main guest services office behind sections 130, 210 and 330, along with a nursing lounge for moms that want to use it behind section 210.